Hosting a virtual summit is one of the fastest ways to exponentially grow your email list, build authority, and generate sales online.

 The best part that if you build a solid team it requires very little direction from you.

-Ongoing Partnerships With Influencers
+Ongoing partnerships with Influencers

 The relationships you form when creating a summit are extremely valuable, so make sure you continue to build them and look for opportunities for growth.